Karen-O/WDI-Assignments_BLTN/README.md

 # WDI-Assignments_BLTN
-Single location for all my remaining WDI assignments-- both works-in-progress and completed.
-(Will be submitted as an issue comprised of links to them all.)
+Single location for all my remaining WDI assignments -- either completed, or denoted as questionable/perhaps-erroneous with an explanation why.

+###Repo will be submitted as an issue, comprised of organized links to them all.